Who is this Guide for?

 - With one click, action plans are automatically created for all non-compliant items identified during the audit.

-- Assign action plans and tasks and let the software automatically follow-up on overdue responsibilities.
+- Assign action plans and tasks.
+The software automatically follow-ups on overdue responsibilities.

 - Track completion from anywhere, any time with simple reports

 For the company, retail audit software eliminates the cost of data entry, mailing paper forms, and physical data storage.
 Software gives brands the capability to adjust forms quickly and eliminates distribution costs.

 Form builders can work collaboratively with their team on a single platform to calibrate the form as opposed to sharing by email and waiting for a response.

 Head office can handle unexpected emergencies and changes (product recall, regulation changes, equipment breakdown, viral negative customer review) for any personnel level instantly with task management.